DeqingSun/devart-template/project_posts/2014-03-18-Camera-Tracking-On-Chrome.md

 By tracking disc's position on screen frame by frame, we can get it's path and highlight words on it's path and generate a poem and poster.

-Here is a picture showing the computer vision process in Chrome, and a photo of screen and disc by a camera.
+Here is a picture showing the computer vision process in Chrome, and a photo of screen and disc taken by a camera.

 ![Chrome tracking](../project_images/Camera_tracking.jpg?raw=true "Chrome tracking")